‘THE GOOD OLD BAD OLD DAYS’

 KEEP SAFE EVERYONE – THIS HAS BEEN ONE WEIRD WORLD.

 I hope you enjoy travelling down these Australian highways and byways.
 These songs, poems, ditties, stories, yarns, toasts and snippets of history are a celebration of Australia’s unique tradition.

-Here you will find, possibly with the help of our search engine, a deep swag of folklore, curious history, over 2000 songs, poems and ditties, various indexes and facsimile reproductions, rare photographs and illustrations, lists of superstitions, children’s chants and rhymes, e-books, videos, podcasts and real time streaming.
+Here you will find, possibly with the help of our search engine (top right-hand side of page, a deep swag of folklore, curious history, over 3000 songs, poems and ditties, various indexes and facsimile reproductions, rare photographs and illustrations, lists of superstitions, children’s chants and rhymes, e-books, videos, podcasts and real-time streaming.
 There are also numerous articles about Australian social history, folklore and music.

 There are several sections on my work as a folklorist, record producer, author, performer and oral historian including guides to my oral history (1972 onwards) and my manuscript collections (part one deposited 2004) which are housed in the National Library of Australia.